 The rates depend on what day.
 See our rates on the Dog Daycare page.

 Yes, all dogs need to be either neutered or spayed by the age of six months.

-There are dogs who have severe separation anxiety from their owners when left at daycare causing them ‘distress’ (Chronic Howling, incessant barking, high pitch sounds, pacing, not playing with other dogs, constantly scratching at door to be let out of daycare, chewing apart furniture, walls, and door frames, etc).
+There are dogs with severe separation anxiety when left at daycare, causing them ‘distress’ (Chronic Howling, incessant barking, high pitch sounds, pacing, not playing with other dogs, constantly scratching at door to be let out of daycare, chewing apart furniture, walls, and door frames, etc).

 Other dogs can have an energy that is too uncontrollable, causing other dogs to fight with them.
 Some dogs are reactive or aggressive.
 Attending daycare can cause these dog, the other dogs, and staff, unnecessary harm.
 There are so many different reasons why a dog may not benefit from being in a daycare.